JA Solar review

 Bifacial Panels Suitable For Tilt Frames

-While bifacial panels may not make sense for the typical rooftop installation, if tilt frames are used it will allow light to hit them from behind and increase their output.
+While bifacial panels won't provide any significant increase in output normal rooftop solar, if tilt frames are used they will allow light to hit them from behind and increase output.
 On a typical roof, this increase may be under 10%.
 But on a reflective white membrane roof it could result in a 27% increase.
 However, this is only likely to be achieved in a close-to-ideal situation and requires keeping the roof clean.

-While the extra cost, clutter, and complexity of tilt frames mean they're rarely used for residential solar these days if they are used, it's worth considering bifacial panels.
+While the extra cost, clutter, and complexity of tilt frames mean they're rarely used for residential solar these days if they are used, it makes sense to use bifacial panels.

 Panel Efficiency